FAQ

 How Long Does It Take To Record A Full Album?

-In my experience, a full length album of a typical 5 piece rock band can be recorded in four to five days.
-Most of the time one or two days is needed for drums; two days for all guitars / bass and another day for vocals.
+A full length album of a typical 5 piece rock band can be recorded in 10 to 15 days.
+Largely depending on the music itself and the musician’s skill level and endurance.
 Shorter sessions over a longer period of time are possible, especially for vocals this might apply.
-When the musical arrangements get larger, more complex or demanding for the musicians, the recording can take up more time.
+When the musical arrangements get larger, more complex or demanding for the musicians, the recording will take up the most time.

 Do We Play Together As A Band Or Individually While Recording?

 Both is possible.
-However, it is not possible to put all amps on full power in the same room as the drums.
+However, when recording metal it is of not preferred to put all amps on full power in the same room as the drums.
 This would cause too much leakage of signals in the wrong microphones.
 This results in less control over the desired sound during mixing.
 To solve this, the guitars and bass direct output signal will be recorded at the same time as the drums.
 For the correct feel while playing though, temporary amp simulation software is used.
 After the recording, all original and direct guitar and bass signals are re-amped.

 I Want To Record Myself At Home.
 Can You Help Me With That?